703 S. Broadway Los Angeles, CA 90014 | map |

 More State Theatre pages: vintage exterior views | recent exterior views | ticket lobby | lobbies and lounges | vintage auditorium views | recent auditorium views | projection booth | backstage | basement cafeteria |

-Opened: November 12, 1921 as Loew's State.
+169 foot lot.
 The location at 7th and Broadway was at the time the busiest intersection downtown.
 In addition to the Broadway entrance, until 1936 the theatre also used an entrance at 306 W. 7th St. The construction time was nine months.

-Wonderfully successful as a vaudeville/movie house, it later featured elaborate stage shows by Fanchon and Marco with leading performers.
+Wonderfully successful as a vaudeville/movie house, the theatre later featured elaborate stage shows by Fanchon and Marco with leading performers.
 Judy Garland sang here when she was still one of the Gumm Sisters.
 Through at least the late 30s there was a cafeteria in the basement with Moorish themed decor.
 The office building that the theatre is part of is now known as the United Building.

 The theatre was built as the west coast showcase for the product of the Loew's subsidiary Metro Pictures which later evolved into MGM.
 Loew didn't operate the theatre himself.
 That was initially contracted out to the San Francisco based theatre operators Ackerman and Harris, dubbed Loew's "west coast representatives."
 Note their names on the construction signage.

 Earlier California theatres under the Loew banner had included some remnants of the Sullivan and Considine vaudeville circuit that Loew picked up in 1913 when that circuit fell apart following the death of one of the partners.
 San Francisco's Empress Theatre (later known as the St. Francis) was the Loew's Empress from 1913 to 1916.
 The Empress on Spring St. in Los Angeles was also called Loew's Empress during the same period.
 It ended up being called the Capitol.

 "The ventilating system provides a mushroom distributor under each seat.
 A vacant seat call designed by Manager Holt and W. F. Scott, the house stage director, and which is known as the Holtscott system, has been installed.
 The stage curtain weights 1100 lb., and is made of velour.
 Special scene shifting apparatus makes it possible by means of pulleys to whisk the medallions from the stage floor in a few seconds.
 The stage can be changed from three to fifty feet in size instantly.
 A six-manual Moller organ, costing $50,000, and an orchestra leader with twenty-five pieces furnishes the music.

 "The theatre was christened by Viola Dana with a bottle of real champagne broken over the facade of the building on the the opening night.
 Of the 2,800 seats, one thousand were sold to the public at a box office sale which started Thursday, Nov.
 10, at 10 o’clock and closed at noon the same day.
 Stars who participated were Buster Keaton, Ora Carew, T. Roy Barnes, Wanda Hawley, George Beban, Herbert Rawlinson, Bebe Daniels and Wallie Reid.
 Fred Niblo was master of ceremonies and Bert Lytell introduced Mr. Loew.
 The theatre was a blaze of lights both inside and out.

 The new theatre got a page in a 1922 issue of Architectural Digest survey issue of noteworthy southern California buildings.
 It's on Google Books from the Stanford Library collection.
 Several photos of the theatre appeared the July 1923 issue of Architect and Engineer as part of a portfolio of work by Weeks & Day.
 It's on Internet Archive.